Rockies vs. Diamondbacks Player Props Betting Odds

 MLB Props Today: Arizona Diamondbacks

-- The Diamondbacks will send Zac Gallen (6-2) to the mound for his 12th start this season.
+- Tommy Henry (2-1) will take to the mound for the Diamondbacks and make his seventh start of the season.

-- In 11 starts this season, he's earned a quality start in six of them.
+- He has started six games this season, earning a quality start (6 or more IP, 3 or fewer ER) in two of them.

-- Gallen has started 11 games this season, and he's lasted five or more innings nine times.
-He averages 6 innings per appearance.
+- In six starts this season, Henry has lasted five or more innings four times, with an average of 4.9 innings per appearance.

 |Opponent